Scott Phillips (musician)

-Thomas Scott "Flip" Phillips (born February 22, 1973) is an American musician, songwriter and record producer.
-He is the drummer, percussionist, keyboardist and co-founder of the bands Creed, Alter Bridge, and Projected.
+Thomas Scott "Flip" Phillips (born 22 February 1973) is an American musician.
+He is the drummer, percussionist, keyboardist and co-founder of the rock bands Creed, Alter Bridge, and Projected.

 Life and career

 Phillips grew up in Madison, Florida.
 He started out playing in a band called Crosscut at 18.
 He was a founding member of the band Creed.
 After Creed dissolved, he joined Alter Bridge in 2004 with fellow then-former Creed members bassist Brian Marshall and lead guitarist Mark Tremonti.
 He is a self-taught drummer, starting at age 18, and has also played piano and saxophone.
 Phillips is credited with playing drums and keyboards on Creed's 2001 album Weathered, along with 1997's My Own Prison and 1999's Human Clay.
 In early 2012, Phillips joined the supergroup Projected with musicians from Sevendust and Submersed.

-He now lives in Central Florida with his wife and their daughter.

 Influences

 Phillips cites the following drummers as his influences: Will Calhoun (Living Colour), Matt Cameron (Soundgarden/Pearl Jam), Lars Ulrich (Metallica), John Bonham (Led Zeppelin), Mike Portnoy (Dream Theater), Morgan Rose (Sevendust), and Neil Peart (Rush).
 His favorite bands are Living Colour, Tool, Pink Floyd, Led Zeppelin and Rush.
 His favorite albums are Time's Up (Living Colour), The Dark Side of the Moon and The Wall (Pink Floyd), Led Zeppelin IV (Led Zeppelin), Master of Puppets (Metallica) and Superunknown (Soundgarden).